titanscouting/titanscouting.github.io/analysis/tra_analysis/(2) z_score.md

 # analysis.z_score(point, mean, stdev)

 Calculates z score of a data point (the associated score of the point on a normalized curve) relative to the rest of the dataset.
-Requires the point, the mean of the set, adn the standard deviation of the set.
+Requires the point, the mean of the set, and the standard deviation of the set.
 Outputs the calculated z score as a python numerical.

 [Read here](https://www.statisticshowto.com/probability-and-statistics/z-score/) for more information about normal curves and z scores.